Camping in the Serengeti National Park

 The main tent at our campground in the Serengeti National Park.

-When we arrived, we were greeted with a refreshing glass of fruit juice and a wonderful dinner, then shown where we would be spending the night.
+When we arrived, we were greeted with a refreshing glass of fruit juice and a wonderful dinner and then shown where we would be spending the night.
 The tents were nothing like the traditional camping tents that we are used to in North America.
 Camping in the Serengeti was unlike any camping I had done before.

-They are thick canvas tents with lighting cables run throughout the tent.
+They are thick canvas tents with lighting cables running throughout the tent.
 The lights are powered by a battery that is charged by a solar panel.
-There are a sink and a shower, but the plumbing is gravity-based.
+There is a sink and a shower, but the plumbing is gravity-based.
 If you want to take a shower, you have to let the camp operators know and they pour a large bucket of water into the feeder tank situated on top of your tent.

 Camping in the Serengeti